One of the most overlooked means for healing in our world is reflection.

 For example, one of the earliest memories I have is of creating a business in my back yard with a mattress.
 I remember inviting kids in the neighborhood to the “wrestling matches.”
 Little did they know that they were not only the spectators, but also the participants.
 And they had to pay a quarter to get in (to the back yard).

 In my memory, this was a total success.
 Whether or not it actually was, the memory remains.
-And it tells me something important of who I am to this day—a creative strategist.
+And it tells me something important about who I am to this day—a creative strategist.
 Perhaps it’s why I relate so much with movies like The Greatest Showman.
 Speaking of shows, I loved organizing “shows” for my parents or any relatives willing to watch.

 I remember generally always moving my feet in interesting ways—tapping or dancing about.
 There was always a rhythm in me—some form of music (which I now generally know as creativity)—waiting to come out.
 The music is still there.
 Even in times when I don’t hear it as clearly, it’s still there.